Deon-J-Butler/NirvanaAchieved/README.md

 - 🌱 I’m currently learning Java, Python, HTML, JavaScript, C#, and how to effectively use GitHub 😂🤷‍♂️
 - 💞️ I’m looking to collaborate on small projects, indie ideas, and scripts for the lazy
 -
- "Laziness is the catalyst of human evolution."
+- “People started growing crops because going hunting without knowing if you’d catch anything was a pain.
+People dug wells because going all the way to the river was a pain.
+Laziness is the mother of human progress.”
-                           -The Lazy General
+- – Ikta Solork, The Lazy General

 <!---
 NirvanaAchieved/NirvanaAchieved is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.